betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

 1. An interested **Author** picks an issue from the *Development Backlog* column and produces a draft of the item as a pull request (PR), associated with the issue.
 The pull request is added to the *Item Review* column.
+   * When the *author* does this s/he should also send a note to the *submitter* about this fact.
+   * Its possible this step could also be automated
 1. Any desired automated tests run on the PR and results are reported.
 1. An **EB member** reviews the item, interacts with the **Author** to refine as necessary, and approves the PR.
 The PR is moved to the *Ready for Publication* column.